Raduziel/I-Hate-Undead-Kitpack/IHateUndead/Readme/Readme.txt

 1) Compatibility

 The I Hate Undead Kitpack should be compatible with any mods.
-Tome and Blood (TnB) requires a workaround that I explain at item 4 and Faiths and Powers (FnP) is still going through adjustments.
+Tome and Blood (TnB) requires a workaround that I explain at item 4.
 If you observe some odd behavior, please, contact Raduziel at Beamdog's forums.

 This mod works for IWDEE, BGEE, BG2EE and EET.
 Anyone who wishes to convert this mod to vanilla feel free to do so, just keep the credits for the original work.